Treesitter

 About nvim-treesitter

-• It provides commands to install treesitter parsers
+- Provide commands to install treesitter parsers

-• It provides queries for the supported parsers
+- Provide queries for the supported parsers

-• It implements experimental features that may land in Neovim in the future
+- Implement experimental features that may land in Neovim in the future

-The overall idea of this plugin is to make it easier to use treesitter within Neovim.
+The overall idea of this plugin was to make it easier to use treesitter within Neovim.
 Starting with the treesitter parsers, nvim-treesitter provides the command :TSInstall so we can add new treesitter parsers.
 Additionally, it provides queries for highlights, indents and folds.

 " enable syntax highlight